Friday, November 14, 2025

 2026-27 Enrollment Predictions

 The irony of the decline in enrollment at non-selective and community colleges is that they are lower cost and they are typically not subject to the political scrutiny that more prominent and elite colleges face.
 If cost and public perception are so important, how is it that some data show relative stability in the ranks of more expensive and selective institutions?
+Some selective institutions are turning to students from rural backgrounds to maintain enrollment.
 Cost transparency is important and it should be coupled with the growing realization among students and families that increased return on investment comes when students attend more visible and elite colleges.
+The "missing middle" students are sometimes lost in the shuffle of grants and aid to pursue higher education.
 Having suffered precipitous decline over the last several years, two-thirds of Americans say that attending college is not "worth the cost because people often graduate without specific job sklls and with a large amount of debt to pay off."
+Of high school graduates who don't even apply to pursue a higher education, 67% cite cost as the reason.
+Perhaps the result of earlier roll-out and/or ease of completion, or simply because more students seek financial assistance, FAFSA completion reached its highest level (54.7%) and students can now immediately how their applications look to an individual or institution reviewing their applications.

 To even the competition, institutions could expand the return on investment from improving just economic opportunity to ongoing financial support while in college, belonging, and ultimately to employment opportunity.
 Oh, and by the way, offering paid internship opportunities might be a big draw because it enriches students' experience while contributing to covering the cost of attendance.
-Paid internships can also help reduce regional brain drain as demonstrated the Virginia Economic Development Partnerships.
+Paid internships can help reduce regional brain drain as demonstrated the Virginia Economic Development Partnerships and offering rural internships is an important way to diversify students' placement opportunities.
+Attracting rural students is an opportunity to sustain enrollment but attracting them and supporting them requires an institution-wide commitment.
+Rural and particularly "rust belt" settings have the important secondary impact of revitalizing these economies.

 The Trump administration advocated "merit" as the central criteria that colleges should consider in reviewing applications.
 However, how an institution defines merit varies.
+Financial aid and "merit" scholarships has disproportionately gone to privileged students rather than under-resourced students, demonstrating that many institutions have used granting merit as a yield tool.
+The average discounted rate of 57% of college attendance is particularly problematic because it masquerades as merit.
 Merit has been a consideration for over a century and has often been applied through the lens of holistic review, which factors in variables outside an applicants test scores and grade point average.
+Athletic prowess is one of the more interesting merit qualities that goes unchallenged, except in Ohio and Idaho where international students may become ineligible for scholarships.
 The question remains if Trump's view of merit will only focus on the data rather than holistic review of attributes that create a good learning community.

 Dr. Julie Park's new book, Race, Class, and Affirmative Action, urges recruitment and admissions strategies that continue to yield diverse and vibrant learning communities.
 She argues that the 2023 Students for Fair Admission case that challenged affirmative action still allows room for institutions to "continue promoting racial diversity in their admissions processes."